 Keep it Light

 Your opinion counts!
 Marketers truly are interested in what you think, enough to reward you with cash and prizes just for sharing your thoughts.
-Stay cautious when registering with online survey panels, but when you’ve found a reputable panel – have fun and reap the rewards of being a panelist!
+Stay cautious when registering with online survey panels, but when you’ve found a reputable panel, stick with it and have fun reaping the rewards of being a panelist!